Pet Dentistry in Bloomfield, NJ

 A commonly overlooked aspect of pet health is oral hygiene, with untreated dental disease inducing pain and inhibiting regular eating habits, not to mention the drastic effects that oral bacteria can do to your pet’s internal organs if it permeates into their bloodstream.

 If your furry companion is experiencing persistent bad breath, this is an indicator that oral disease is already present.
-Therefore, it is crucial to have your pet’s dental health routinely checked with your veterinarian.
+Therefore, it is crucial to have your pet’s dental health routinely checked with your veterinarian at Essex Animal Hospital.

 Recognizing Signs of Poor Oral Health